Going camping? We’ve got important firewood tips for you.

 What can you do to stop the spread of damaging forest pests in or on firewood?

-- Don’t bring firewood from home to your campsite.
+- Don’t bring firewood from home or another forest to your next campsite.
 Instead, you can buy it where you burn it, buy certified heat-treated firewood, or gather on site when permitted.

 - Make sure your local firewood comes from within 50 miles, and ideally within 10 miles, of where you plan to burn it.

-- Leave any remaining local or gathered firewood at the campsite or with the camp host.
+- Leave any remaining firewood that you gathered on site at the campsite or with the camp host.
 Don’t take it home with you.

 - Learn more about firewood rules and regulations in your area by visiting our USA and Canada Firewood Map.